TyupTupa/Image_recognition_OpenCV/ReadME.md

 The algorithm identifies key points in the image and compares them with points in the reference picture.
 This is why the algorithm works well on high-contrast frames.

+My university logo is taken as a reference image.

 ## Installation

 Install project using: